seangeng/based-adventure/README.md

 This pattern has better monitoring, auto-retrys, and decouples business logic from the frame rendering.

 Check out `/src/app/inngest/functions.tsx` to see how this works.

+We use the InstaMint.sol contract - developed by my team at Coinbase & optimized for gas & ease of use!
+The NFT factory contract is available at:
+Sepolia Testnet: `0x4d64cAc5Bd09c7CaC9748D1E5a63A30Ee40B6A40`
+Base Mainnet: `0x85db63af3f0cfac7813abb4dfca6d713e937a5dd`

 ### Want to build onchain?